rrthomas/mit/src/features/Specializer.md

 The trace
 ---------

-The trace file `instructions.trace.gz` is a raw binary dump of instruction opcodes, one per byte.
+The trace file `instructions_trace.gz` is a raw binary dump of instruction opcodes, one per byte.
 An gzipped empty file can be used; this is useful to bootstrap a new instruction encoding; the trace file is updated by `make build-trace`, a maintainer target that is not normally run.